Redaguoti

 Save your report

 • On the File menu, select Save, or hold Ctrl and then press the S key.
-If you're saving the report for the first time, you're prompted for a location to save it to.
+If you're saving the report for the first time, you're prompted for a name and location to save it to.

 Publish to the Power BI service to share